 Sharpen Blade is the only mandatory talent.
 This ability is essential for landing killing blows and is a great way to quickly drain Mana from the enemy healer.

 Be sure to not use this ability when the enemy is at full health, but rather as a followup to a CC chain, or when you suspect the enemy healer is going to spend expensive heals such as Shadow Mend or Flash of Light in a clutch

 Death Sentence is incredibly powerful for Venthyr Arms Warriors, but remains really strong for non-Venthyr.
 The ability received a massive buff coming into Shadowlands by allowing it to once again work with Massacre and Sudden Death.
 This ability allows you a great deal of mobility, and allows you to hold on to Charge and Heroic Leap in many cases.

 Situational PvP Talents

-Disarm has a short cooldown and can completely ruin the damage of weapon based classes like Retribution Paladins or Subtlety Rogue.
+Disarm has a short cooldown and can completely ruin the damage of weapon-based classes like Frost Death Knight or Subtlety Rogue.
 This ability can even be used offensively vs specializations that require weapons for their defensives, such as stopping another Arms Warrior from using Die by the Sword or a Death Knight from using Death Strike

 - 29 Nov.
 2020: Removed outdated Traits and Essences.